Do You Carry a Handbag or Are You Purposely Purseless and Proud?

 When I was a substitute teacher I found there was no good way to securely stash a purse in an unfamiliar classroom.
 Also, if you are trying to find a good hiding place, it's likely that a lot of people will see where it is.
 The ultimate fear is forgetting where the hiding place is.

-Another sub had an idea-- she locked her purse in the trunk of her car, and only took her keys and a notebook with her to the classroom.
+Another sub thought she had a good idea.
+She locked her purse in the trunk of her car and only took her keys and a notebook with her to the classroom.
 I did this too, until the day I heard that her car had been stolen from a campus parking lot.

 At that point I made a decision that Thoreau would have applauded.
 No purse.